 Many people like the low maintenance of electric vehicles.
 EVs need no engine tune-ups, oil changes, water pumps, radiators, injectors, or tailpipes.
 And no more trips to the service station.
 EVs can be recharged at home at night when electric rates are low, making the fuel cost about the same as gasoline.
-There are 21,324 electric charging units at public refueling stations, allowing you to recharge at the airport, in a parking garage, or even while shopping at the mall.
+In 2019, there were 21,324 electric charging units at public refueling stations, allowing you to recharge at the airport, in a parking garage, or even while shopping at the mall.
+As of 2022, there are 48,142 charging station locations nationwide.